Malekbennabi3/K-Means-on-Bdshape/README.md

 ![image](https://github.com/Malekbennabi3/K-Means-on-Bdshape/assets/56505955/52029467-9972-41a5-89f7-c68e3601946c)

-Then i tried to evaluate the performance of this algorithm on the 4 feature (E34, GFD, SA, F0):
+Then i tried to evaluate the performance of this algorithm on the 4 features (E34, GFD, SA, F0):

 *E34: corresponds to the degree of ellipticity calculated on 16 cross-sections of the shape.*